dongdongdoge/mpsdp/docs/architecture.md

 ### 1. Privacy Guarantees

-- Shuffle differential privacy at the client
+- Anonymity via shuffling in the middle tier
-- Global differential privacy at the server
+- Differential privacy applied at the shuffler prior to release
-- Composition of privacy mechanisms
+- Composition of privacy mechanisms and proper accounting
-- Privacy budget management
+- Privacy budget management at the shuffler

 ### 2. Data Protection